 Whatever specific location or unique factual circumstances of each such occasion, the first priority for pedestrians involved in a traffic collision is prompt medical intervention from a competent provider.
 Insist that both local police and on-site personnel at privately owned property like commercial parking lots make formal incident reports.
 If possible and feasible, write down names and contact data for any bystanders who witnessed the incident and take pictures of the scene with a cell phone or digital camera.
 Likewise, make a written record of the license plate number, vehicle description, insurance policy information and personal identification for all motorists involved.

-Once all above essentials are taken care of as best as possible, contact us to schedule a free initial consultation for a full case evaluation by an experienced Las Vegas pedestrian traffic accident lawyer at whatever time or place may be most convenient.
+Once all above essentials are taken care of as best as possible, contact us to schedule a free initial consultation for a full case evaluation by an experienced Las Vegas pedestrian traffic accident lawyers.